Wednesday, April 29, 2009

 My father died in a mountain accident in 1996, he was 60.
 He fell from the trail.
 It was the first summer of his retirement.
 He worked a lot until he retired and he talked about all the things he would be able to do once he'd retired.
 He did not get the time.

+I realized I needed to do the things I wanted to do (even more than before).
 I decided to go to the places I had meant to go to for years.
 I was an artist and a freelance graphic designer, and I could organize my time.
 I was 34, I had no children.
 I spent almost everything I earned at the time in travels.
 I went to places by myself, I met the people I wanted to meet.

+Since then, I believe I live more in the present (I guess I was already on that path before).
+I enjoy my choices.
+I have no regrets.
 I left Paris after spending more than 20 years there, without dwelling too much on what this separation would mean for my artistic career and what it would mean to start over far away from what I've known for years.

 I left, that's all.